How To Record Google Meet, Zoom, And Skype Meetings

 As you can see, figuring out how to record Skype calls (or Google Meet, or Zoom) isn’t difficult.
 Just make sure to check your WiFi prior to the call with WiFi Explorer, create a detailed agenda with iMeetingX, and record the call with Capto.

-Best of all, WiFi Explorer, Capto, and iMeetingX are available to you at no cost whatsoever via a seven-day trial of Setapp, a platform with more than 200 best-in-class Mac apps to solve any task at hand.
-Try as many as you want for free and see your productivity rising sharply right away.
+Best of all, WiFi Explorer, Capto, iMeetingX, and iShowU are available to you at no cost whatsoever via a 7-day trial of Setapp, a platform with more than 250 handy Mac and iOS apps to help tackle your daily tasks.
+Try as many as you want for free and see your productivity rise sharply right away.